 Every year, U.S. Immigration and Customs Enforcement (ICE) questions hundreds of individuals at their homes and places of work.

 By acting carefully and remembering your civil rights, you can reduce the risk of arrest during or after an interview with ICE.

 If you have been contacted by ICE and believe you will be deported, seek legal counsel immediately.

-1. Ask for A Warrant
+Tip 1 – Ask for A Warrant

 If the officer doesn’t have a warrant, keep the door shut, and say you are exercising your right to remain silent.

 In particular, it’s important to remember that ICE warrants (or “administrative warrants”) do not permit officers to enter your home without your consent.

-2. Remain Silent
+Tip 2 – Remain Silent

 Currently, the Board of Immigration Appeals does not require ICE officers to inform individuals of their right to remain silent.

 If they ask any other questions, you can and should say that you are exercising your legal right to remain silent.

 On the other hand, if you have valid immigration paperwork, it is usually a good idea to provide it.
 If you can easily prove that you are in the U.S. legally, ICE will have little reason to continue to investigate you.

 However, you should never provide an ICE officer with forged or otherwise illicit documents.

-3. Don’t Lie
+Tip 3 – Don’t Lie

 In most cases, it’s in your best interests to remain silent when an ICE officer confronts you.
-If you do decide to talk, however, never lie to them.

 If you lie about your or a family member’s immigration status, an immigration court may accuse you of willful misrepresentation.

 Instead, it is better to avoid answering the question in the first place.

-4. Record the Encounter Without Interfering
+Tip 4 – Record the Encounter Without Interfering

 There is no law against recording an ICE officer during a questioning or arrest.

 For this reason, it is best to clearly state that you intend to record the encounter before you begin.

 First and foremost, it ensures that you have an accurate record of the incident, should it come up during your case.

 In addition, having a complete record of your interaction with ICE is immensely helpful for your lawyer.